enso-managers/home/methods/index.md

 <h2 id="Methods-Agile">Agile Projects</h2>

-Agile projects are customer-centered, team-based and collaborative.
+Agile projects are user-centered, team-based and collaborative.
 Results are shared periodically to obtain frequent feedback from customers or users.
-Next steps are decided considering the latest insights, internal as well as external.
+Next steps are decided considering the latest insights, external as well as internal.
 Roles and responsibilities differ largely from traditional projects.
 Agile projects encourage commitment and focus.

 We help you to apply agile principles to your organization.
 There are proven frameworks and templates,